theturtle32/drunken-octopus-marlin/README.md

 ﻿![alt text][logo]

-# *Drunken Octopus* Marlin: An Alternative (Unofficial) Firmware for LulzBot Printers
+# *Drunken Octopus* Marlin: An Alternative (Unofficial) Firmware for AlephObjects Printers

 Hello.
-My name is Marcio.
-I was the Software Engineer at LulzBot prior to the [layoff of 2019] that left nearly one hundred people out of a job.
+I was the Software Engineer at AlephObjects prior to the [layoff of 2019] that left nearly one hundred people out of a job.

 At the time I was let go, I was a [major contributor] to Marlin.
-Ensuring Marlin remains compatible with LulzBot printers requires someone to work with the Marlin developers so that they know our needs.
-During my nearly three years at LulzBot, I helped make sure LulzBot printers were always well supported.

-I've set up *Drunken Octopus* Marlin to continue that work of making sure users of LulzBot printers will not be left behind.
+Today, I still own a number of these printers.
+I've set up *Drunken Octopus* Marlin as a fork of the then current firmware to continue to build firmware for these machines with latest changes from Marlin upstream.

 ## Who can benefit from *Drunken Octopus* Marlin?

-This firmware is for users who want the very latest firmware and features for their LulzBot printers and **are willing to take the risks associated with running development firmware**.
-It is also for people who want to modify or upgrade their LulzBot printers with new features or electronics.
+This firmware is for users who want the very latest firmware and features for their AlephObjects printers and **are willing to take the risks associated with running development firmware**.
+It is also for people who want to modify their AlephObjects printers into custom configurations.

-Factory LulzBot firmware may not be current or may have certain features turned off for the comfort of new users.
+Default firmware may not be current or may have certain features turned off for the comfort of new users.
 On the contrary, *Drunken Octopus* will charge right ahead, taking it all in, because that is how he likes to roll! :sunglasses:

 ## *Drunken Octopus* comes in up to 196 different flavors!